top of page

 Duties

-An intern will work closely with Sage and Kelley in all aspects of the ranching tasks including but not limited to: daily cattle care and monitoring, brandings, moving cattle, infrastructure maintenance & repairs, checking windmills, and moving hay.
+Candidate will work closely with Sage and Kelley in all aspects of ranching tasks, including but not limited to: daily cattle care and monitoring, brandings, moving cattle, infrastructure maintenance & repairs, checking windmills, and moving hay.

-Horses are utilized in all aspects of daily ranch duties; horse experience is preferred.
-An intern may assist in branding, halter breaking, riding horses, and all aspects of daily horse care.
-An intern may assist with record keeping and in building a horse catalog if desired.
+Horses are utilized in all aspects of daily ranch duties; experience with horses is preferred.
+Assist in branding, halter breaking, riding horses, and all aspects of daily horse care.
+Opportunities to learn record keeping and building a horse catalog will be available.

 Additional responsibilities as needed and as per request.